Alexiou981/elite-escapes/README.md

 ---

 ## Deployment

-*(Comprehensive step-by-step instructions on how to deploy the project, including configuring Heroku, AWS S3 bucket setup, database setup, and Stripe integration.)*

 ## Deployment on Heroku

 The following steps explain how to deploy **Elite Escapes** on Heroku using **Python 3.12.8**.